neondatabase/website/content/docs/manage/api-keys.md

 ### List API keys with the API

 The following Neon API method lists API keys for the your Neon account.
+To view the API documentation for this method, refer to the [Neon API reference](https://neon.tech/api-reference/v2/#/API%20Key/listApiKeys).

 ```text
 GET /api_keys
 ```

-The API method appears as follows when specified in a cURL command:
+The API method appears as follows when specified in a cURL command.
+No parameters are required.

 ```bash
 curl "https://console.neon.tech/api/v2/api_keys" \